CQCumbers/kle_render/README.md

 This project uses Pillow (Python Image Library), Flask, and Flask-RESTPlus to serve up 'renders' of keyboards from their keyboard layout editor JSON, by stretching, tinting, and tiling base images of a 1u keycap.

 ### TODO:
+- Full GMK support (matching SA)
-- Add support for front-printed legends
+- Add support for GMK front printed legends

 Check it out at [kle-render.herokuapp.com](https://kle-render.herokuapp.com/)